eendebakpt/oapackage/docs/properties.rst

 For orthogonal arrays and conference designs we can calculate model matrices.
 For 2-level orthogonal arrays the array is converted to a -1,+1 array and then the model matrix is calculated.
 For mixel-level orthogonal arrays Helmert contrasts are used.
+For more details on the calculation of the model matrices see :cpp:func:`array2modelmatrix`.

 .. admonition:: Calculate interaction effects model matrix